HebiRobotics/HEBI-ROS-DEPRECATED/hebiros_advanced_examples/launch/mapping_navigation/README.md

 # Installation & Setup

-Before you can start building maps and using the navigation stack with your robot, you need to add the following ROS repositories to your /SRC folder in your catkin workspace.
+Before you can start building maps and using the navigation stack with your robot, you need to add the following ROS repositories to your `src` folder in your catkin workspace.
 These are the open source libraries used for mapping (GMapping) and navigation in ROS.
 They are currently compatible with ROS Kinetic and Melodic.

 ```
 git clone https://github.com/ros-perception/openslam_gmapping